-Tuition Fee for the Year 1934-1935 \$300.00

-Contingent Fee 10.00

-Diploma Fee, charged to Fourth Year Students, payable on or before April 1, 1935 5.00

-A fee for the support of the Student Union is charged to each student of the University Tuition charges for graduate students, special students, and students taking less than a full schedule, are determined by the Registrar, with 5.00

-the approval of the Dean.
+Tuition Fee for the Year\$ 300.00 This fee is payable in two equal installments, at The beginning of the session and on or before January 31.
+Contingent Fee 10.00 This fee covers breakage of apparatus and damage to buildings, and will be returned, less the charges, at the close of each academic year.
+Diploma Fee, charged to Fourth Year Students, payable on or before April 1 5.00 A fee for the support of the Student Union is charged to each student of the University 5.00 Fourth-year students are required to pay a